Compaile/ctrack/README.md

 }
 ```

-This basic usage will automatically track the performance of `expensiveOperation` and provide you with insights when you call `result_print()`.
+This basic usage will automatically track the performance of `expensiveOperation` and the main loop block, providing you with insights when you call `result_print()`.

 For more complex scenarios, configuration options, and advanced features, please refer to the [Advanced Usage](#advanced-usage) section below.
 Additionally, be sure to check out the examples directory in the repository for more detailed usage examples and best practices.